congo-basin-institute/web-design-workshop/README.md

 ## Day 2

+### Session 6: Photography for the Web
+- Using mobile phone camera
+- Photography

+#### Hands on
+- Take photos
+- Prepare photos for the web

-### Session 5: Design for the Web
+### Session 7: Design for the Web

 - Atmosphere
 - Color
 - Type
-- Layout
-- Photography

 #### Hands on

 - Create a color palette
 - Choose a Google font
 - Setup CSS custom properties
-- Prepare photos for the web

-### Session 6: Art Direction for the Web
+### Session 8: Art Direction for the Web

 - Demo art directed layouts
-- Grids and Flexbox
+- Grids & Flexbox
 - Media queries
+- Layouts

 #### Hands on